-I realised a spider had given birth somewhere in the bedroom when many identical sized dots began appearing around the ceiling cornice and high up on the walls.
+I realised a spider had given birth somewhere in the bedroom when multiple identical dots began appearing around the ceiling cornice and high on the walls.
 I used a chair to get closer to the dots and saw they were tiny arachnids – all replicas of one another, identical in my eye.
-The first day I counted and removed 8 of them – just before I went to sleep for the evening.
+The first day I counted and removed 8 before hopping into bed.
 The next day, I counted 17 more.
 After that, the number steadied off around 4 per day.
-Now, one or two remain in the corners.
+One or two remain in the corners.

 Compost bugs have been flying around our noses and eyes for weeks now.
-You notice one on Monday, then two on Tuesday and so on until they are flying around your face, weightless and silent in every room of the house.
-You can’t see them if you look for them, but they are ever present.
+You notice one on Monday, four on Tuesday and so on, until they’re flying around your face, weightless and silent in every room of the house.
+You can’t see them if you look, but they are ever present.
 Although the compost bucket is emptied and cleaned, the bugs don’t seem to want to leave.
 I check the underside of the indoor pot plants – they don’t seem to be nesting or breeding in the saucers of water where sometimes they originate.
 I’m unsure as to why they’ve appeared now – in this quantity.

 A spotty rather beautiful moth appeared on the edge of the bath.
 Smaller than your average brown moth this one reminded me of a small piece of chocolate flake which had fallen from the fragile log.
 It rested on one of the corners, perched on it’s delicate legs, where it looked as though it had stationed itself to guard the nightly bath ritual.